Frequently Asked Questions

 - Further Notes:

 - If you get to the point where you have to worry about CCU, you will be able to hire people to deal with load balancing for you.
-The hard is finding that many people to play your game (and pay you).
+The hard part is finding that many people to play your game (and pay you).

 - Unity recently acquired Multiplay for $20 millon.
 Multiplay is a game server hosting company, so we should see some really useful announcements there soon.